Walk 69: Ightham Mote and Fairlawne Estate

 into Fairlawne gardens.
 Go down to driveway and

-bear left, taking the lower of two branches of drive.
+bear left, taking lower of two branches of drive.

 Pass lake on right and go through gate into field.